Anger Management: Strategies for Parents and Grandparents

 Be aware of an impending storm.
 Your heart may start pounding.
 You may tense up and clench your teeth just before you're about to lash out in anger.
 If so, use the time-tested strategy of counting to 10 before talking.
 Figure out what's getting you riled up and try to respond thoughtfully.
 If you're still about to explode, leave the room until you calm down.

 Try to use the word "I" instead of "you."
 This will help make things less confrontational.
 For instance, say "I feel frustrated when you do X because ..." instead of "You are making me crazy."

 Don't let yourself get defensive.
 Your child may criticize you.
 Don't start a fight or criticize in return.
 Try to understand what's really bothering him or her.
 Ask questions calmly to try to resolve the issue.

 Use some humor.
 Laugh, get silly with your child, or do some mock wrestling.
 But don't engage in hostile teasing or make jokes at your child's expense.

 Give yourself a break.
 Don't confront your child or deal with a problem when you're already stressed or exhausted from a long day at work.
 Take 10 to 15 minutes to relax, calm down, and do something you enjoy before you tackle a difficult problem.

 Taking the long view

 Anger management strategies aren't just for use in the heat of the moment.
-Doing daily meditation or yoga may put you in a calmer, more accepting frame of mind in general.
-Getting in more exercise can help you relieve some of your everyday stresses.
+Doing meditation or yoga on a regular basis may put you in a calmer, more accepting frame of mind in general.
+Getting in more exercise routinely can help you relieve some of your everyday stresses.
 This can help you be more relaxed when you're with your children.

-Parents and grandparents who can't control their anger and are suffering from relationship problems with children may want to seek professional help for anger management.
-Health care professionals can help you learn the skills you need to better communicate with children and change any negative thought patterns.
+Think about getting professional help for anger management if you can't control your anger.
+Or if you have relationship problems with your children or grandchildren.
+Healthcare professionals can help you learn the skills you need to better communicate with children and change any negative thought patterns.